French application or French patent

 Annuities must be paid at the beginning of the year in question, on the last day of the anniversary month of the deposit (R613-46 CPI).

-Section 1.2.
-Extension of the payment period
+Extension of payment period

 One wonders what happens if the last day of the anniversary month is a Sunday or a holiday.